 Questions for Thought and Discussion

-Why would this video be particularly helpful to a worker who says “I hate office politics”?
+Why would this video be particularly helpful to a worker who says, “I hate office politics”?

 2. A viewer of this video posted the comment, “Kiss ass employees move ahead even faster than an employee that works hard but doesn’t play the trumpet.”
 How does this comment fit it a serious study of office politics?